 Requiring at least 45 credits of graduate study, this master's degree may be completed on either a full-time or part-time basis.
 This program is designed to meet Oregon Teacher Standards and Practices Commission (TSPC) requirements for the Continuing Teaching License.
 With minor modification it also meets older Standard Teaching License requirements.

-The Master of Science in Education degree is a 45 credit program that can lead to Initial Licensure II or a Continuing Teaching License (CTL).
+The Master of Science in Education degree is a 45 credit program that can lead to Initial Licensure II.
 The degree has these sections:

 - Professional Education Core (21 credit hours)

 - Exit requirement (6 credits) - We offer two options to complete this requirement:

 - Electives approved by advisor and pass Comprehensive Exams